ultimatemember/ultimatemember/readme.txt

 [See changelog for all versions](https://plugins.svn.wordpress.org/ultimate-member/trunk/changelog.txt).

 == Upgrade Notice ==

+= 2.11.3 =
+This version fixes a security related bug.
+Upgrade immediately.

 = 2.11.2 =
 This version fixes a security related bug.
 Upgrade immediately.